 Outdoor Group Exercise

-Planned classes include athletic conditioning, yoga, strength and conditioning, cardio, Zumba, and more.
-Centers with indoor pools will offer aquatic group exercise classes.
+Classes include athletic conditioning, yoga, strength and conditioning, cardio, Zumba, and more.
+Centers with indoor pools are offering aquatic group exercise classes.

 What to Expect

-- All classes will be on a reservation system.
-Reservations will open 24 hours before the class.
+- All classes are on a reservation system.
+Reservations open 24 hours before the class.

-- Classes will run at a reduced capacity to support social distancing guidelines.
-Classes cannot exceed 24 people plus the instructor.
+- Classes run at a reduced capacity to support social distancing guidelines.
+Classes cannot exceed 49 people plus the instructor.

-- Areas will be marked for participants to maintain proper social distancing.
+- Areas are marked for participants to maintain proper social distancing.
 Maintain 6 feet of social distancing at all times.

 - Childcare is not available.
 Do not bring your children unless they are of age and registered for the class.

-- If a class is canceled due to weather, we will post the news on social media and our mobile app approximately one hour before class time
+- If a class is canceled due to weather, we will post the news on social media and our mobile app approximately one hour before class time.
+Some classes may move indoors or to our virtual platform during inclement weather.

 Pools and Swim Programs